cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 }
 ```

-As per our definition, an Activity can only have Task children.
+Specifically, an Activity can only have Task children.

 ```typescript
 class Activity extends Step {